ibm-cloud-docs/virtual-servers/nl/ja/configuring-automated-reclaim-notifications.md

 ```
 // This assumes that the request headers are stored in an associative array called $headers and that
-// the JSON content of the request has been decoded into an associative array called $payload.
+// the JSON content of the request is decoded into an associative array called $payload.

 $secret = 'Your secret key';
 $canonical = 'POST' . $headers['Content-Type'] . $payload['id'] . $payload['serviceName'] . $payload['event']
-	     . payload['timestamp'] . $headers['X-IBM-Nonce'];
+	     . payload['time stamp'] . $headers['X-IBM-Nonce'];
 $signature = base64_encode(hash_hmac('sha256', $canonical, $secret));
 $matchFlag = hash_equals($headers['Authorization'], $signature);
 ```
 {: screen}

 Node.js:

 ```
-// This assumes that the request headers are stored in variables named content_type, nonce, and auth_string.
+// This assumes that the request headers are stored in variables that are named content_type, nonce, and auth_string.
 // This also assumes that the content of the request is a JSON object called payload.

 const crypto = require('crypto');